SimDeveloper-cripto/E2EFragilityAnalyzer/README.md

 First of all, this project uses JUnit to automate a battery of Selenium tests. <br />
 Each battery of tests (related to the specific application) is located in __src/test/java/JUnit/{name_of_the_application}__. <br />

+__Disclaimer__: I do not recommend you to test AddressBook or NEW_MantisBT (test provided for __RunMantisBTDockerContainer__ folder). <br />
+For these applications I have not provided tutorials as it is already quite difficult to put them into operation as they are very serious software products.

 ### Step 1

 The first thing to do is define your execution configuration (__src/test/java/config/configuration.json__). <br />